FarronF/limerick-council-meetings/meetings/2023/02/20-Monthly Meeting of the Metropolitan District of Limerick/Draft Minutes - Meeting of Metropolitan District of Limerick - 16th January 2023.md

 Innovate Offices.
 He gave an outline of the many facilities provided at the Offices of Innovate.

-Innovate Limerick assists business start-ups by providing office spaces, at the Offices of Innovate,--- 2
+Innovate Limerick assists business start-ups by providing office spaces, at the Offices of Innovate,
+---
+2

 for entrepreneurs.
 He highlighted how this gives companies a great opportunity to develop their